andri27-ts/Reinforcement-Learning/README.md

 ![](images/logo3.png)

-Hi, finally I decided to learn **Deep Reinforcement Learning** in depth, in 60 days!!
+#### I designed this Challenge for you and me: Learn Deep Reinforcement Learning in depth in 60 days!!

-**Do you want to take on this challenge with me?**

-Aren't you convinced?
-Look at the amazing results achieved by [Deepmind with AlphaGo Zero](https://www.youtube.com/watch?time_continue=24&v=tXlM99xPQC8) and by the bot developed by [OpenAI to play Dota 2](https://www.youtube.com/watch?v=l92J1UvHf6M)
+You heard about the amazing results achieved by [Deepmind with AlphaGo Zero](https://www.youtube.com/watch?time_continue=24&v=tXlM99xPQC8) and by [OpenAI in Dota 2](https://www.youtube.com/watch?v=l92J1UvHf6M)!
+Don't you want to know how they work?
+This is the right opportunity for you and me to finally learn Deep RL and use it on new exciting projects.

-This repository wants to guide you through the **Deep Reinforcement Learning algorithms**, from the basic cross-entropy algorithm to the highly advanced AlphaGo Zero.
-You will find the main **topics organized by week and the resources suggested to learn them**.
-Also, every week I will provide **practical examples** implemented in python to help you better digest the theory.
-You are highly encouraged to modify them and implement by yourself.
+This repository wants to guide you through the Deep Reinforcement Learning algorithms, from the most basic ones to the highly advanced AlphaGo Zero.
+You will find the main topics organized by week and the resources suggested to learn them.
+Also, every week I will provide practical examples implemented in python to help you better digest the theory.
+You are highly encouraged to modify and play with them!

-Also, because this is my first project of this kind, please, if you have any idea, suggestion or improvement contact me at andrea.lonza@gmail.com.
+This is my first project of this kind, so please, if you have any idea, suggestion or improvement contact me at andrea.lonza@gmail.com.

-NB: I chose a similar path to the one taken in the book [Deep Reinforcement Learning Hands-On](https://www.amazon.com/Practical-Reinforcement-Learning-Maxim-Lapan/dp/1788834240)

-During the whole challenge, I will continuously update this repository, so stay tuned! #60daysrlchallenge
+During the whole challenge, I will continuously update this repository.. so stay tuned! #60daysrlchallenge

- - [ ] 60 days RL Challenge

- - [ ] Cross entropy project

 ## Projects (Yet to decide)